antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 Blocking a domain is classed as **"simple"** to change for an attacker on the pyramid of pain.

 Unlike a free IP change using a VPN, you have to buy a new domain but many registrars offer domains for very cheap so the financial pain is minimal for the attacker.
 A sophisticated attacker would more than likely have more than one domain to work with.
 However if the attacker has one domain, it does slow them down as getting a new domain isn't as quick and changing your IP because of **DNS Propogation**.
-This creates a window of opportunity for the defense team giving critical time to isolate and remediate infected systems.
+This creates a window of opportunity for the defence team giving critical time to isolate and remediate infected systems.

 > **NOTE** : **DNS Propogation** is the **"lag time"** that servers around the world register that your website domain has changed.
 The internet basically has to update its **"phone book"**.